 I will refute the following anti-trans, women, etc. verses below:

 “The gear (or clothing) of a man shall not be on a woman, and neither shall a man wear the clothing of a woman ...”
 (Deut.
 22:5 Masoretic Hebrew Text).
-The Hebrew word cli means "gear (such as a sword and shield or quiver and bow), weapon, tool, utensil, instrument, vessel, etc." and by extension “an outfit, armor.”
-Biblically, it mostly refers to things attached to the body or carried and vessels used for storage.
+The Hebrew word cli means "a weapon (2 Chron.
+23:7), tool, utensil, instrument, vessel, etc." and by extension “an outfit, armor.”
+Even though it is technically singular here, it can also have a collective [i.e. usually one of this and one of that] or plural meaning.
+So it can be interpreted as: "gear (such as a sword and shield or quiver and bow)."
+Biblically, it mostly refers to things attached to the body or carried plus vessels used for storage.
 "Clothing, armor or an outfit" aren't necessarily implied; even when you see the word "armour" or "armourbearer" in the King James Version.
 The Hebrew of 1 Samuel 14:1 literally says: "the young man carrying his gear (pl. sword & shield - armour [KJV]).
 Or just the last words "the one carrying his gear (pl. armor); translated as "armourbearer" (1 Sam.
 14:7, 12-13, etc.).
 Nevertheless, the best way to see that cli also means "clothing" is by the Aramaic text.
 The Aramaic word ma-na or its plural pronunciation of ma-ne are the normal translations of the word cli in the Old Testament and also appears in the New Testament.
 Ma-ne also carries the meaning of "clothing, garments, armor" (Rev. 3:4; 16:15, etc.).
 The key words to hone in on are the words "woman" and "man."
 I've already discussed that the words "woman" and "man" also refer to "a trans-gender and intersex person."
 So this verse is also saying “The gear (or clothing) of a man shall not be on a trans-woman (or other woman sex) and neither shall a trans-man (or other man sex) wear the clothing of a woman ..."
 So we can conclude this verse isn't referring to trans genders who are wearing the clothing that matches the gender that they perceive or identify with.
 Since clothing is a part of identity, it would be unnatural for an identifiable woman or man to wear the wrong clothing under normal civil life.
 This begs the question of why someone would do this and hence why the LORD God abhors this deed.
 I don't believe God would be abhorring actors or actresses from doing this so I will discuss below some reasons on why individuals may do this, especially in a society where the sexes are separated.
 I believe there was a particular reason for the man or the woman to be disguising themselves.
 If someone was pursuing a soldier, that soldier could hide by pretending to be the opposite gender.
 Or someone may dress up as the opposite gender to get access to a gender restricted area to commit fornication or adultery.
 Idolatry would be another reason.
 An exchanging of garments could also happen between conspirators.
 A hetero eunuch could wear the clothing and veil of a woman to get into the king’s harem to try and sleep with his wives.
 One of the king’s wives could feign to be the eunuch soldier or guard to safeguard him.
 That woman could hide her hair inside the soldier’s helmet if she had long hair or didn’t cut it; thus appearing to be a male soldier.

 Note: Cli (gear, weapon, clothing, etc.) is the modern Hebrew pronunciation; which doesn't always pronounce the sheva (short and rushed "e" sound), especially on the first letter of a word or preposition.
 James Strong gives this word's pronunciation as celi.